vgentile98/predict_text_difficulty/README.md

 These are the key features of the application that really appealed to Madame Toast.
 Thanks to her desire to learn and the fact that Mr Baguette's application was perfectly suited to her needs, she is no longer content to just say ‘Oui Oui’ to everything.
 Monsieur Baguette asked her to go for a drink on a Parisian terrace, but she replied ‘Non Non’ and went off into the arms of Monsieur Croissant, who recited Victor Baguetto's famous verses to her.

 ![bannière fin](image/bannière_fin.png)

+## Literature Reference

+Ma, Guadalupe, Martínez.
+(2022).
+YouTube Videos as a Resource for Self-Regulated Pronunciation Practice in EFL Distance Learning Environments.
+Journal of English language teaching and applied linguistics, 4(2):44-52. doi:10.32996/jeltal.2022.4.2.4:

+Krashen, Stephen.
+(2004).
+The Power of Reading: Insights from the Research.